saltyorg/docs/docs/sandbox/apps/tandoor.md

 To create your initial user you need to

-- execute into the container using `docker exec -it tandoor sh`
+- execute a shell in the container using `docker exec -it tandoor sh`

 - activate the virtual environment `source venv/bin/activate`